pikconlonton/Identity-preservingDiffusionAging/README.md

 ### 🔹 5.
 Output
 - Produces a high-fidelity, **age-modified image** that maintains both **identity integrity** and **visual realism**.

-> **Figure:** Overview of the LIDA pipeline can be founded in "docs/Biểu đồ không có tiêu đề.drawio.png".
+> **Figure:** Overview of the LIDA pipeline can be founded in "docs/ModelPipeline.drawio.png".

 ---